sdingcn/mutual-refinement/README.md

 # mutual-refinement-of-graph-reachability

 ## dependencies
-This implementation is intended to be executed on Linux.
+This implementation is intended to be used on Linux.
 You need `make` and `g++` (supporting at least C++11).

 ## compilation